keySmash13/Miscellaneous/base_to_decimal_converter/README.md

 ```bash
 number base y/n
 ```
-number: the number you would like converted<br />
+number: the number you would like converted
-base: the base that the number is in<br />
+base: the base that the number is in
-y/n: choose if you would like to enter another number<br />
+y/n: choose if you would like to enter another number

 For example, this input:
 ```bash